tpb1908/CWDoc/doc_gen.md

 If a crash occurs, the information about the crash is exported and can then be to debug the issue later.

-Each issue shows the version codes for which it occured, as well as more detailed information about the circumstances of the crash.
+Each issue shows the version codes for which it occurred, as well as more detailed information about the circumstances of the crash.

 ![Issue info](http://imgur.com/7yqPZjf.png)

-The crash information contains the full stack trace as well as information about the device on which the crash occured.
+The crash information contains the full stack trace as well as information about the device on which the crash occurred.

 ![Device info](http://imgur.com/tPfFzWS.png)